Ignition Interlock Device

 The fee to install an ignition interlock device ranges from $50 to $200 and there is also a monthly rental fee anywhere that can cost from $50 to $100.
 The interlock device may require maintenance expenses as well as fees to download the data from the device.
 There will be scheduled times you must have your device recalibrated to maintain the integrity of the device.

-An ignition interlock device may be a requirement of a temporary restricted license, a condition of a deferred sentence or a requirement following the revocation of an individual’s license for OWI for a certain period of time.
+An ignition interlock device may be a requirement of a temporary restricted license, a condition of a deferred sentence or a requirement following the revocation of an individual’s license for OWI for a certain period.

 The administrative revocation of your license is independent of the criminal charges brought against you and must be fought in administrative hearings.
 McCarthy & Hamrock, P.C. can represent you in these hearings, but a timely response is required.
 You have only 10 days to contest the revocation of your license.
 Learn more about these administrative hearings on our page, OWI Administrative Revocation in Iowa.